How are Stock Appreciation Rights Taxed?

 Just like with RSUs, you can sell some of your shares to cover the taxes you’ll have to pay from acquiring those shares.

-If you do sell, keep in mind that because you’re selling stocks, the profit on them will be subject to short-term capital gains tax, which is at the ordinary income rate depending on your tax bracket.
+To cover this, you may need to sell some shares immediately, triggering short-term capital gains tax… which is at the ordinary income rate depending on your tax bracket.

 Planning for Stock Appreciation Rights Taxation

-Of course, there’s no one-size-fits all way to exercise SARs and sell the shares you may earn as a result of that exercise… which is why having a smart financial advising team on your side is so crucial.
+Of course, there’s no one-size-fits-all way to exercise SARs and sell the shares you may earn as a result of that exercise.

 If you’re ready to take the next step in building your wealth in a smart, strategic way, book a call with us today.
 We’ll be able to help you plan when to exercise, what to hold and what to sell, plan a smart tax strategy, and use the different types of stock options you have to your advantage.